zimmoc/eventbase/README.md

 #### CSS

-There were some small errors in the css which all were values that didnt exist for that specific rule, so nothing site breaking but redundant code that didnt do anything.
+There were some small errors in the CSS which all were values that didn't exist for that specific rule, so nothing site-breaking but redundant code that didn't do anything.